 An FIZ enterprise should pay tax at a rate of 4% on the market price of the goods supplied/received to/from a person registered under the Georgian law (excluding on the supplies to/from other FIZ enterprises).

-A virtual zone person is a legal person engaged in IT activities and holding an appropriate status.
-The status of the virtual zone is granted by a person designated by the Government of Georgia.
-The following rules apply for Virtual Zone Persons:
+A virtual zone person is a legal person engaged in information technologies activities and holding an appropriate status.
+The status of the virtual zone is granted by a person designated by the government of Georgia.
+The following rules apply for virtual zone persons: